10 Insider Tips for Orientation

 3. Attend key sessions

-In the Westmont Community Guide App, take note of the "Key Sessions" that feature vital information for new students that you won't want to miss.
+In the Orientation calendar on the Westmont portal, take note of the all-student sessions that feature vital information for new students that you won't want to miss.

 4. Buy your books now